Carina-P/ms3-best-books/README.md

 - **Real affilite link**: It is easy to replace buy-modal with an real affiliate link when clicking on buy a book.
 - **A more sophisticated Close button** in Book Details page.
 When pressing the Close-button (in upper right corner) user is redirected to home page.
 The Book Details page can be reached not only from homepage but also from Search result page.
-- Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page. since carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
+- Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page.
+Carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
 Notice: Books titel is given in modal and that is why this feature is not prioritized.

 ## Technologies Used